"Top 10" List of Secure Computing Tips

 Tip #5 - Be careful what you click

 Avoid visiting unknown websites or downloading software from untrusted sources.
-These sites often host malware that will automatically, and often silently, compromise your computer.
+These sites often host malware that will automatically install (often silently) and compromise your computer.

 Tip #6 - Never leave devices unattended